alqassmiii/alqassmiii/README.md

 ---

-> I'm actively seeking opportunities to grow as a full-stack or backend developer.
+> I'm actively seeking opportunities to grow as a full-stack Developer.
 Let’s connect!